The Slam Dunk

 Rope skipping is also a very basic form of a type of exercise called plyometrics.
 Plyometric exercises involve repetitive explosive movements, such as jumping up and down or catching and throwing a medicine ball.
 The idea is to execute the movement with as little downtime as possible between repetitions.
 This, in effect, trains muscles to be powerful and explosive, and utilize the kinetic energy inherent in athletic movements in the most efficient way.

 Like strength training, a plyometric program should only be undertaken after the guidance of a professional coach or trainer.
-Many strength coaches recommend an athlete be able to squat 1.5 times their own weight before engaging in such exercises due to the chance of injury.
+Many strength coaches recommend athletes be able to squat 1.5 times their own weight before engaging in such exercises due to the chance of injury.

 Spudd Webb Wins '86 NBA Dunk Contest at 5'7